 All graduate nursing students are required to show proof of professional liability insurance at the time they begin practicum or residency and must maintain coverage throughout all practica/residencies at the level designated by specialty focus.
-Documentation of current Professional Liability Insurance is submitted by student through the JSU DON document tracker site.
+Upload documentation of your current Professional Liability Insurance into the JSU DON document tracker site.
 A letter of coverage is acceptable as proof of insurance.
+The renewal date will be set every four months.